 6. connect with nature

-For many people, one of the benefits of mountain biking is that it helps them connect with nature.
-According to several studies, spending time in nature have be a huge boon to mental health and overall happiness⁴.
+For many people, one of the biggest benefits of mountain biking is that it helps them connect with nature.
+According to several studies, spending time in nature can be a huge boon to mental health and overall happiness⁴.

 So if you’re looking to get away from the hustle and bustle of city life, spending time on the trails can be a great way to do it.
 And if you live in an area with beautiful scenery, mountain biking is a great way to appreciate the natural world.

-Spending time in nature is one of the best benefits of mountain biking, especially if you’re dealing with negative stuff in your life and you need a little boost.
+Spending time in nature is one of the best things about mountain biking, especially if you’re dealing with negative stuff in your life and you need a little boost.

 7. Build Community

-In my opinion, one of the biggest benefits of mountain biking is connecting with other riders and spending the day together out on the trails.
+In my opinion, one of the biggest reasons to get into mountain biking is to connect with other riders and spend the day together out on the trails.